Black Women Are Turning To Minoxidil To Tackle Hair Loss, But Does It Actually Work?

 Scalp irritation and hair shedding are also common reactions to minoxidil.
 “Any of the ingredients in minoxidil can irritate.
 It is important to ensure that if you are using minoxidil daily, you wash your hair at least once or twice a week,” advises Stewart.
 “Minoxidil can also increase hair shedding when you first start using it, this tends to happen within the first two months after beginning use.
 This shed is due to minoxidil moving hairs from the resting phase into the shedding phase in preparation to start re-growing.
 This is only a temporary increase and should settle down within a few weeks.”

-Those considering minoxidil should follow advice from a GP, trichologist or dermatologist and purchase over the counter in pharmacies.
+Those considering minoxidil should follow advice from a doctor, trichologist, or dermatologist and purchase over-the-counter in drugstores.
 However, on social media, some have turned to online marketplaces, such as Amazon and eBay, that are rife with counterfeit products, further risking the health of your hair and scalp.
 “It’s really important that you buy a reputable brand that has clinical backing,” says Stewart.
 “It is not wise to buy from an unknown source off the internet.
 This could be a counterfeit product containing harmful substances.”

 What are the alternatives to minoxidil?